CM Games

 CM Games is an Estonian independent video game developer and publisher based in Tallinn, Estonia.

 Creative Mobile was founded in 2010 by 3 colleagues interested in making games for the Android market.
-The company quickly evolved into a leading game studio, consistently topping the Android and IOS game charts.
+The company quickly evolved into a game studio, consistently topping the Android and IOS game charts.
 Creative Mobile has never raised any funds and is still owned by the original founders.

 In 2012 Creative Mobile was named 'Startup of the Year' in Estonia and a PocketGamer Top 50 Developer in 2013, 2014 and 2015.
 In 2014 Creative Mobile celebrated 200 million game installs on the Android platform.

 Creative Mobile is an investor of Gamefounders, a gaming accelerator based in Tallinn, Estonia They also are an organizer of the GameDev Days Conference in cooperation with IGDA Estonia and the European Union European Regional Development Fund.

 Games developed and published

 CM Games is best known for the Drag Racing and Nitro Nation game franchises.

 Drag Racing was listed by The New York Times as one of the 'Best Android Gaming Apps of 2011', a 2012 Webby Award honoree in the category of Mobile Sites & Apps Games and is one of the most downloaded games on Google Play with over 100 million players worldwide.

 In 2015 Nitro Nation Stories was awarded 'Best Mobile Game' at the DevGamm conference in Hamburg.
 On April 26, 2016, it was announced that Creative Mobile and Moor Games were collaborating to release a mobile racing game featuring rapper Fetty Wap.
 The game is offshoot of mobile game Nitro Nation Stories.